Oahu Dream Weddings Tips & Advice

 - The contract lists the latest departure time we suggest.
 We've got it timed pretty well but, we suggest leaving earlier if possible, just in case there's a traffic event or the elevator in your hotel or parking structure is super busy (yes, that's happened LOL).
 If you arrive early, we can usually start early unless, vendors are traveling from another event.

 - Please meet us and be ready at the "meet" time is listed on your contract.
 If you think you'll need more time to travel to the site, find parking, or be ready including guests, please make allowances.
+Note: For larger events with guests, we will usually schedule our "meet time" 30 minutes vs 15 before the ceremony start time to allow more time for your guests to assemble.

 Marriage license: